shushtain/kobza/README.md

 Free and open source English (as a second language) course

 > ⚠️ **Pre-alpha**
-> There are no actual lessons yet, just a functioning `JSON → HTML` parser.
+> There are no actual lessons yet, just a functioning `ColSON -> HTML` parser.

 ## The idea